tailaiw/python-boilerplate/README.md

 ## Usage

-Run `mkpythondir <project-name>` to create a new project.
+Run `mkpythondir <project-name> [python-version]` to create a new project.
+If Python version is not specified, use the global Python version configured by pyenv or the local Python version (if configured by pyenv) in the current directory.
 The command does the following:

 1. Create a directory with the project name and make it a git repository.
 2. Create an empty readme.